Our Settlement Planning Services

 Mediation & General Consulting

-Our collective experience, education, and specialties span the many services that comprise the settlement management industry.
-Known for proficiency and success, our team is frequently asked to provide insight and counsel for all facets of settlement planning in a variety of capacities, formal and informal.
+The Milestone team’s collective experience, education, and specialties span the many services that comprise the settlement planning industry.
+Known for proficiency and success, our settlement planning consultants are frequently asked to provide insight and counsel for all facets of settlement planning.

-Often we are called upon to be present in mediation.
-Involving a settlement planner in mediation gives the plaintiff a resource who can answer their financial questions and help interpret offers made to them.
-A settlement expert can also share knowledge about using the money properly once it’s received, whether through a trust, a structured plan, or another solution.
+Often, we are called upon to be present in mediation.
+Involving a settlement planner in mediation gives the plaintiff a resource who can answer his or her financial questions, can be an advocate on behalf of the plaintiff, and can help interpret settlement offers that are being made to the injured party.
+A settlement expert can also share knowledge about using and preserving the settlement monies properly once they are received, whether that’s through a trust, a structured settlement, or another wealth management solution.
+Having a settlement planner present during mediation also reflects well on the attorney, showing that they are concerned about the well-being of their client and will take extra measures to make sure the settlement negotiations go in the plaintiff’s favor.Learn More

 Attorney Fee Deferrals

-In cases that do not involve personal injury, such as matrimonial litigation or selling a business or real estate, a non-qualified assignment (NQA) might be the best solution.
-A NQA is an assignment of an obligation to pay money in the future, and it gives a plaintiff the benefits of financial planning by spreading their assets over a long period of time instead of receiving it in one lump sum (which would be taxable).
+In cases that do not involve personal injury, such as matrimonial litigation, employee litigation, or selling a business or real estate, a non-qualified assignment (NQA) might be the best settlement planning solution.
+A non-qualified assignment is an assignment of an obligation to pay money in the future.
+It gives a plaintiff the benefits of financial planning because he or she can spread their assets over a long period of time, thus spreading the tax obligation, instead of receiving them in one lump sum (which would be taxable).
+Additionally, a non-qualified assignment is useful for defendants because they can use this tool to settle non-physical injury claims and lawsuits and then rid themselves of the payment obligations.

 Life Care Plan Analysis

 Milestone provides a comprehensive assessment of your client’s immediate and long-term financial needs.
 If a life care plan has been prepared for your client, we will complete a comparative analysis to determine funding costs based on the use of different financial solutions.
-Milestone can provide an analysis to quantify and duplicate costs presented in the economist’s life care plan in order to determine actual annual costs.
+Milestone can provide an analysis to quantify and duplicate costs presented in the economist’s life care plan in order to determine actual annual costs to your client, now and in the future.